-Next month we will host TAG Bash featuring our Student Scholarship Fundraiser.
+In October we will host TAG Bash featuring our Student Scholarship Fundraiser.
 We’ll celebrate technology education in our community, recognize previous scholarship awardees, appreciate your many scholarship donations, and kick-off a new scholarship fundraising campaign for the new year.
 We’ll have a digital fundraising campaign for the month of September, feature fun virtual events, and announce several exciting new changes to the TAG Scholarship format.

 I’ve fully stepped into the role of Executive Director, leaving behind the Interim title.
 I continue to develop the future of TAG and evolve our organization with the support of a new generation of TAG Leadership with a passion for technology education and community service.